 - Submit the Free Application for Federal Student Aid (FAFSA) and list The University of Toledo as a recipient of your FAFSA information.
 The Federal School Code for The University of Toledo is 003131.

-Beginning with the 2012-2013 FAFSA students, spouses and parents will be expected to load 2011 Federal Tax Information directly from the IRS onto your FAFSA.
+Students, spouses and parents will be expected to load 2012 Federal Tax Information directly from the IRS onto your FAFSA.
 This process is easy, fast and an accurate method to provide tax information for the FAFSA.
 The retrieval process will display your tax information and allow you to transfer it to your FAFSA.